-The study published in Geophysical Research Journal shows that the Little Ice Age – a period stretching from 1500 to 1850 in which mean temperatures in the northern hemisphere were considerably lower than at present – exerted effects on the climate of South America.
+A new study published in Geophysical Research Journal shows that the so-called Little Ice Age -- a period stretching from 1500 to 1850 in which mean temperatures in the northern hemisphere were considerably lower than at present -- exerted effects on the climate of South America.

-The same Brazilian cave records showed that the climate was drier in Brazil between 900 and 1100, during a period known as the Medieval Climate Anomaly, when the northern hemisphere’s climate was warmer than it is now.
+The same Brazilian cave records showed that the climate was drier in Brazil between 900 and 1100, during a period known as the Medieval Climate Anomaly (MCA), when the northern hemisphere s climate was warmer than it is now.

-“In Professor Cruz’s group, we travel throughout Brazil collecting samples of cave rocks.
-The composition of oxygen isotopes in the calcium carbonate deposited over centuries and millennia to form speleothems [stalagmites and stalactites] shows whether the climate was drier or wetter in the past,” said Novelo.
+The study detected dry and wet periods in the Brazilian paleoclimate by analyzing the oxygen isotopes in calcium carbonate molecules found in speleothems.
+"In Professor Cruz s group, we travel throughout Brazil collecting samples of cave rocks.
+The composition of oxygen isotopes in the calcium carbonate deposited over centuries and millennia to form speleothems [stalagmites and stalactites] shows whether the climate was drier or wetter in the past," said Novelo.